 How to Wear a Head Wrap

-If you're looking for ways to wear a hair scarf, check out these ideas that are using head wraps for black hair.
+If you're looking for ways to style Black hair with a head wrap, check out these awesome ideas.

-If you're wondering how to wrap hair at night, both white hair and black hair can benefit.
-You can use a Turbie Twist hair towel to dry your hair as you sleep and keep it in place overnight.
-These are super simple to use and ideal for being worn at home.
+If you're wondering how to wrap your hair in a head wrap at night, all hair types can benefit from using a Turbie Twist hair towel to dry your hair and keep it in place as you sleep.
+They are easy to use and ideal for being worn at home.

-You should also use a silk pillowcase to keep your hair protected overnight.
-These soft cases help reduce frizz and tangling whilst keeping your hair damage-free.
+You can even go a step further and use a silk pillowcase to keep your hair protected overnight.
+These smooth, soft, decadent pillowcases help reduce frizz and tangling, keeping your hair healthy and damage-free.

 Find Out More About Head Wraps

-Our Turbie Twist towels and wraps are slightly different from traditional headscarves worn by people of color.
-They're made of toweling material for drying the hair and don't have the same cultural significance.
+Our Turbie Twist towels and wraps are slightly different from traditional headscarves worn by Black, indigenous, people of color.
+They're made of material specific for drying your hair and do not have the same cultural significance.

 If you're worried about disrespecting other people and cultures, or want to learn more about how you can use our Turbie Twist towels, feel free to get in touch with our team.